How FICO Credit Scores Are Calculated

-Since we live in an automated world, it should come as no surprise that your ability to repay your mortgage boils down to a single number.
+Since we live in an computer-driven society, it's not surprising that your ability to repay your mortgage boils down to just one number.

 - History of Payments - Have you paid more than 30 days late?

-- Balances on your Credit Cards - How many accounts do you have?
-How much do you owe?
+- Credit Card Balances - How many credit card accounts do you hold, and how much do you owe?

-- Requests for Credit - How many times have you had your credit checked for a loan?
+- Requests for Credit - How many times have lenders pulled your credit report for the purpose of lending you money?

 Did you know?
-Credit scores are used for more than just determining whether or not you qualify for a mortgage.
+FICO scores affect more than your ability to get a loan.
+They also affect your interest rate.
 Lenders give lower interest rates to individuals with higher scores.

-To improve your credit score, you've got to obtain the credit reports that the agencies use to build it, and of course, you need the score itself.
-Fair Isaac, the company that offered the original FICO score, sells scores on myFICO.com.
-It's inexpensive to get your FICO score from all three reporting agencies, along with your credit report.
-Also available are information and online tools that help you analyze what actions might have the greatest impact on your FICO score.
+In order to improve your FICO score, you must have the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac, the company that offered the original FICO credit score, offers credit scores on its website: myFICO.com.
+For a reasonable fee, you can get your FICO from all three agencies, along with your credit report.
+They also provide information and online tools that can help you analyze what actions might have the greatest impact on your FICO score.

-You can get a federally-mandated free credit report every year from all three agencies when you visit AnnualCreditReport.com.
+You can get a free credit report every year from all three agencies by visiting AnnualCreditReport.com.
 While this report does not include a free credit score, the cost to "upgrade" your report to include a credit score is very reasonable.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to get the right mortgage for you.
+Armed with this information, you will be a more informed consumer and you'll be better positioned to get the most favorable mortgage.